Finding a home - First time buyer

 • Review plans and specifications: Study the floor plans, site layout, and property specifications to understand exactly what you’re buying.

-• Review the lease: For leasehold properties, you should look into the lease duration, ground rent charges, service charges and maintenance costs and any restrictions on the property use or modifications.
+• Review the lease and/or maintenance costs: For leasehold properties, you should look into the lease duration, ground rent charges, service charges and maintenance costs and any restrictions on the property use or modifications.

 Step 2: Secure your finances

-• Speak to a mortgage advisor to discuss your options.
+• Speak to a specialist off-plan mortgage adviser to discuss your options.

-• Help to buy schemes: If you plan on using any of first time buyer schemes available, check that these are eligible with your chosen developer.
+• Government-backed schemes: If you plan on using any of the first-time buyer schemes available, check that these are eligible with your chosen developer.
+Find out more about the different first-time buyer schemes available.

 • Get a mortgage in principle: Obtain a mortgage in principle from your lender to know how much you can borrow.
-Some lenders offer special mortgages for off-plan purchases.
+Some lenders require special mortgages for off-plan purchases.

-Getting a mortgage agreement in principle not only confirms an amount that a mortgage provider is intending to lend to you, it will strengthen your standing with developers.
+Tip: Getting a mortgage agreement in principle not only gives you an idea of the amount that a mortgage provider is intending to lend to you, but it will also strengthen your standing with new build developers.

 Step 3: Make an offer and reserve the property